deepaksood619/deepaksood619.github.io/docs/devops/others/servers/apache-server.md

 |-- sites-enabled
 |`--*.conf

-- **apache2.conf**is the main configuration file.
+- **apache2.conf** is the main configuration file.
 It puts the pieces together by including all remaining configuration files when starting up the web server.
-- **ports.conf**is always included from the main configuration file.
+- **ports.conf** is always included from the main configuration file.
 It is used to determine the listening ports for incoming connections, and this file can be customized anytime.
-- Configuration files in the**mods-enabled/, conf-enabled/andsites-enabled/**directories contain particular configuration snippets which manage modules, global configuration fragments, or virtual host configurations, respectively.
+- Configuration files in the **mods-enabled/, conf-enabled/andsites-enabled/** directories contain particular configuration snippets which manage modules, global configuration fragments, or virtual host configurations, respectively.
 - They are activated by symlinking available configuration files from their respective *-available/ counterparts.
 These should be managed by using our helpersa2enmod, a2dismod, a2ensite, a2dissite, anda2enconf, a2disconf.
 See their respective man pages for detailed information.
 - The binary is called apache2.
-Due to the use of environment variables, in the default configuration, apache2 needs to be started/stopped with/etc/init.d/apache2orapache2ctl.Calling/usr/bin/apache2directly will not workwith the default configuration.
+Due to the use of environment variables, in the default configuration, apache2 needs to be started/stopped with/etc/init.d/apache2 or apache2ctl.
+Calling /usr/bin/apache2 directly will not work with the default configuration.

 ## Document Roots